 I just threw a lot of potential tests at you.

 You can’t possibly measure each of these constantly, nor would you want to.

 The best biomarker testing plan is the one that you’ll follow.

 Wearables automate data collection saving you time and energy.

 The Oura Ring has long been the biohacker’s favorite, but the WHOOP, Bio Strap, and newer devices are competing for number one.
-Each of these devices automatically captures a plethora.
+Each of these devices automatically captures a plethora of insights.

 WHOOP and Bio Strap are better fitness trackers than the Oura but require subscriptions for full data access.

 - Advanced longevity tests (optional)